Biden proposals may not guarantee all Fortune 500 corporations pay federal income taxes, experts say

 Shaviro added: “If the Biden administration was more centrally focused on eliminating these particular stories, rather than on improving the system as a whole, they would have to re-expand the book income tax.”

 Some tax experts said it is possible Biden’s plan does curb the number of firms paying $0, depending on the final details.
 Treasury has so far only released a rough outline of its tax plans, not specific legislation.
-Based on what has been released so far, however, some tax experts said they believe the U.S. would continue to see many corporations zero out their liabilities.
+Based on what has been released so far, however, some tax experts said they believe the United States would continue to see many corporations zero out their liabilities.

 “The administration is posing this as a big and serious problem,” said Mindy Herzfeld, a tax expert at the University of Florida.
 “Tax experts question whether it is, and it’s also unclear from what they’ve put out whether their plans would address it.”